 Sedation dentistry administers medication to help dental patients remain calm and relaxed prior to and during dental procedures.
 If you are experiencing an uncomfortably high level of anxiety, Dr. Javadi may recommend dental sedation.
 The most common form of dental sedation is an oral medication or nitrous oxide gas which is inhaled.

 Decades of research and successful practice have shown that the inhalation of a mix of nitrous oxide and oxygen provides fast, effective analgesia, pain relief and, relaxation.
 Allowing Dr. Javadi to complete your dental work while you stay absolutely comfortable.
 Nitrous oxide takes effect almost instantly and is out of the patient's system within a few minutes, allowing a patient to quickly return to normal activities after dental work is complete.

-Nitrous oxide, also known as laughing gas, is most often used for patients who are mildly or moderately anxious or nervous.
-It eases their fears so that they can relax and receive treatment comfortably and safely.
-Nitrous oxide is administered by placing a small mask over the patient's nose.
-As the gas begins to work, the patient becomes calm, but is still awake and can communicate.
+The calming inhalant known as laughing gas is for patients who are mildly or moderately anxious or nervous.
+It eases their anxieties so that they can relax and undergo treatment comfortably and safely.
+The gas is administered by placing a small hood over the patient's nose.
+As the gas takes effect, the patient becomes relaxed, but is still awake and can communicate.
 When the gas is turned off, the effects of sedation wear off almost immediately.